-In his speech he is underlining three elements as a response to speech of Dr. Meehan and he organizes it in three categories: differentiation, the human side of learning and the need to innovate.
+In his speech, he is underlining the three elements as a response to speech of Dr. Meehan and he organizes it in three categories: differentiation, the human side of learning and the need to innovate.
 All three join forces at the most important intangible: people.

-He also expands the notion of rigour and excellence which brings along academic foundation in which particular elements of education system function and consequently can educational institutions create differentiation.
+He also expands the notion of a rigour and excellence which brings along academic foundation to ecosystem in which particular elements of education system function and consequently educational institutions can create differentiation.
 He sees diversity in people and their capabilities to create - in contrast to computers, who all function the same.
 In his words, the basis of diversity is education.

-Underpinning how important the human capital is, he presents as an example the alumni:
+Underpinning how important the human capital is, he takes for example the alumni:

-“the human side is also the alumni network that we have.
+“The human side is also the alumni network that we have.
 These are the connections to ecosystem that carry the pride that graduates have in their schools.
-One of the thing that touches me greatly is that the alumni love their schools.”
+One of the things that touches me greatly is that the alumni love their schools.”

 The business model of management education is being "challenged", but thanks to Mark Smith and other great minds in business education, we can close the conceptual and practical gaps.
 We invite you all to be a part of this salient experience and knowledge creation at the jubilee 30th CEEMAN Annual Conference in Bled on 21-23 September 2022!